crhuber/cellar/e2e/README.md

 ## Create E2E test

-You have two different options to create an E2E test in Teller.
+You have two different options to create an E2E test in Cellar.

 ### Simple
 The simple and fast way is based on `yml` file configuration.
 All you need to do is create a *.yml file in [test folder](./tests/) with the following fields: